apache/mynewt-site/docs/newt/newt_operation.md

 - Archive File
 - *.cmd: The command use to generate the object or archive file
 - *.lst: The list file where symbols are located

-- *.o The object files that get put into the archive file
+Note: The *.o object files that get put into the archive file are stored in the bin/targets/my_blinky_sim/app/apps/blinky/apps/blinky/src directory.

 ### Download/Debug Support